-When full working pressure has been reached (between 35 and 40psi), the safety valve will start to blow off steam.
-Steam generation can be controlled by the gas valve in the right hand cab doorway.
-If the safety valve blows off frequently during running, then too much steam is being produced which wastes water and gas.
+When full working pressure has been reached (about 40psi), the safety valve will start to blow off steam.
+Steam generation can be controlled by the gas valve in the cab.
+If the safety valve blows off frequently during running, then too much steam is being produced, which wastes water and gas.
 Turning down the burner will decrease the amount of steam created.
 Conversely, if steam pressure is not maintained during a run, then the burner should be turned up.
 After a few minutes of running it may be noticed that the gas pressure through the burner has increased.
 This is due to the gas tank becoming warmer and so increasing the gas pressure.
 Simply turn the gas down - this may need to be performed several times during a run.
-The art of balancing steam generation to the operational requirement by the adjustment of the gas control valve will quickly be learned.
+The art of balancing steam generation to the operational requirement by the adjustment of the gas control valve will quickly be learned the water.
+Always keep an eye on the water level as indicated by the boiler water gauge.
+Extra water can be pumped into the boiler at regular intervals to maintain the level about 1/2 to 3/4 up the glass.